-- (1) The injury or physical malady must result in loss of income to the Soldier. - (2) The injury or physical malady must preclude the Soldier from performing his or her civilian or military duties. - (3) A Line of Duty Investigation (LODI) must be conducted / approved and results in an "LOD YES" determination by an Active Component medical doctor. - b.
+- a.
+Three basic requirements must be met in order for Soldiers to be eligible for INCAP pay: - (1) The injury or physical malady must result in loss of income to the Soldier. - (2) The injury or physical malady must preclude the Soldier from performing his or her civilian or military duties. - (3) A Line of Duty Investigation (LODI) must be conducted / approved and results in an "LOD YES" determination by an Active Component medical doctor. - b.
 Other requirements and issues surrounding INCAP pay are as follows: - (1) Applicable references: AR 135-381, Incapacitation of Reserve Component Soldiers, AR 40-3, AR 600-8-1 (LOD), NGR 37-104-1, AR 135-200. - (2) Maximum amount payable for any given period is an amount equivalent to military pay and allowances for the period. - (3) Claims must be submitted and processed on a monthly basis following the month requested and are managed through command G-1 channels. - (4) Commanders of Readiness Divisions have the authority to approve up to 180 days of incapacitation pay.
 For claims over 180 days, the approval authority is USARC. - (5) Formal LODIs may be required for conditions such as heart attacks, stroke, genetic diseases, or previously existing conditions. - (6) Requires re-validation by an AC doctor every three months.